mormegil-cz/fel-cvut/README.md

 # Homeworks and school projects from FEL ČVUT

-This is a repository of my school projects and homeworks during my study of [FEL ČVUT](http://www.fel.cvut.cz/).
+This is a repository of my school projects and homeworks during my study at [FEL ČVUT](http://www.fel.cvut.cz/).

 License
 -------